 Sparta is a tiny village located in the state of Ohio.
 With a population of 123 people and just one neighborhood, Sparta is the 809th largest community in Ohio.
-Sparta has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Sparta was built prior to World War II, making it one of the older and more historic villages in the country.

 Sparta real estate is some of the most expensive in Ohio, although Sparta house values don't compare to the most expensive real estate in the U.S.

-When you are in Sparta, you'll notice that it is more blue-collar than most other communities in America.
-41.10% of Sparta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sparta is generally considered to be a blue-collar town.
+41.10% of the Sparta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sparta is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Sparta who work in maintenance occupations (19.18%), sales jobs (9.59%), and office and administrative support (8.22%).

 Overall, Sparta’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.